bjackman/sms-demo/README.md

 - On another port, starts a webpack server which serves (and live-updates) the client while proxying back-end API requests to the server port.

+You can also start the separately with 'npm run server' in one shell and '(cd client; npm start)' in another.

 To deploy it to App Engine (takes 10/15 mins):

 - Set up the `gcloud` SDK tool